 What kept Chicago alive was the financial support of firms and others who stood to profit from less intervention.
 Properly designed antitrust enforcement is a public good.
 Its beneficiaries — consumers — are individually small, numerous, scattered, and diverse.
 Those who stand to profit from nonintervention were fewer in number, individually much more powerful, and much more united in their message.
 As a result, the Chicago School went from being a model of enlightened economic policy to a powerful tool of regulatory capture.

 Hovenkamp, Herbert J. and Scott Morton, Fiona, "Framing the Chicago School of Antitrust Analysis" (2020).
-Faculty Scholarship.
+All Faculty Scholarship.
 2113.

 Antitrust and Trade Regulation Commons, Economic Policy Commons, Economic Theory Commons, Industrial Organization Commons, Intellectual Property Law Commons, Law and Economics Commons, Law and Politics Commons, Legal History Commons, Political Economy Commons